handstandsam/saydle/README.md

 # Saydle - "Say Gradle"
-Saydle is a Wrapper for the Gradle Wrapper that notifies you via the OSX [`say`](https://ss64.com/osx/say.html) command whether a task failed or succeded.
+Saydle is a Wrapper for the Gradle Wrapper that notifies you via the OSX [`say`](https://ss64.com/osx/say.html) command whether a task failed or succeeded.

 # Why?
 Knowing when a Gradle build is done is super helpful when there are long running tasks.
 This allows you to be notified instead of checking the terminal.